Rhina Aguirre

-Exiled to Ecuador by the García Meza regime, she collaborated with Leonidas Proaño's Indigenous Ministry and worked closely with the country's peasant and social organizations.
+Exiled to Ecuador by the García Meza regime, she collaborated with Leonidas Proaño's Indigenous Ministry and worked closely with the country's peasant and social movement organizations.
 Blinded in both eyes by toxoplasmosis, Aguirre took up the cause of disability rights, joining the Departmental Council for Disabled Persons upon her return to Bolivia.
-In 2009, she joined the Movement for Socialism and was elected to represent Tarija in the Senate, becoming the first blind person in Bolivian history ever to assume a parliamentary seat.
+In 2009, she joined the Movement for Socialism and was elected to represent Tarija in the Senate, becoming the first blind person in Bolivian history to assume a parliamentary seat.

 Early life and career

 Early life and education

-Rhina Aguirre was born on 20 May 1939 in Tarija to Humberto Aguirre Aoiz, an artisan jeweler from Sucre, and Lucía Amézaga de Ameller, a woman from Camargo.
+Rhina was born on 20 May 1939 in Tarija to Humberto Aguirre Aoiz, an artisan jeweler and Chaco War veteran from Sucre, and Lucía Amézaga de Ameller, a woman from Camargo.
 The eldest of three siblings, Aguirre spent her childhood in relative poverty, raised primarily by her father and stepmother, her birth mother having died when Aguirre was 5 years old.
 Aguirre's father made a living operating a small watch shop in the city.
 A communist, well-read on the theories of Marxism–Leninism, Humberto Aguirre instilled in his daughter a sense of class consciousness and educated her on the need to combat social inequality:

 Aguirre completed her primary and secondary schooling at the Santa Ana School, a religious institute run by the nunnery.
 She studied education there and eventually joined the school's staff as a professor and later its director.
 During this time, Aguirre also underwent the novitiate, though she ultimately opted not to take the final vows.
 Even so, her experience with the nuns led her to become an adherent of liberation theology, which synthesized Christian beliefs with left-wing ideological values.
 She applied these concepts to her profession as an educator, becoming a proponent of faith-based alternative and adult education.
 In that vein, she also worked in radio, collaborating with the Loyola Cultural Action Foundation to produce educational programs.